danielaparker/jsoncons/test_suite/Readme.txt

 To build the test suite with Visual C++ version 10 SP1 or later:

-Set BOOST_ROOT to the root directory containing Boost
+Set BOOST_ROOT to the root directory containing Boost Set BOOST_LIB to the directory containing Boost static libraries

 CMake
 =====